scp-fs2open/wxLauncher/ReadMe.txt

 	http://www.freewisdom.org/projects/python-markdown/

 The OpenAL Software Development Kit is an optional component needed to build this program.
-OpenAL support is not compiled in by default and requires the preprocessor symbol USE_OPENAL=1.
+OpenAL support requires the preprocessor symbol USE_OPENAL=1.
+This symbol is set to 1 by default by CMake.
+You can pass -DUSE_OPENAL=0 to CMake to disable building of OpenAL support.
 See the compiler specific instructions for getting your compiler ready to build with OpenAL.
 OpenAL homepage: